omegaui/omegaide/README.md

 ![](/images/p2.png)

+Omega IDE can also be used as a **Instant IDE for any** other **programming language** as well.

+Omega IDE when idle uses at most 119 MB of Available RAM.

-Omega IDE when editing its own source code uses at most 150 MB of RAM (only when used extensively) so you can imagine how good it is for small projects 🤩.
+Omega IDE when editing its own source code uses at most 210 MB of RAM (only when used extensively) so you can imagine how good it is for small projects 🤩.

 Omega IDE has a very small download size.

 It has a beautiful text editor with code folding (thanks to rsyntaxtextarea).

-Omega IDE can also be used as a **Instant IDE for any** other **programming language** as well.

 It tries to reassemble a material look so that it is easy to adapt the customized UI.

-It has a elegant UI filled with custom components(have a look at sources at src/omega/comp).
+**It has a elegant UI filled with custom components(have a look at sources at src/omega/comp).**

 **The component library of Omega IDE is independent of any other IDE component**